allwomenhouse/csharp-netcore-sca-02/README.md

 nopCommerce is cross-platform, and you can run it on Windows, Linux, or Mac.

-nopCommerce supports Docker and MySQL out of the box, so you can easily run nopCommerce on a Linux machine.
+nopCommerce supports Docker and MySQL out of the box, so you can easily run nopCommerce on a Linux machine

 ![Logo](https://www.nopcommerce.com/images/github/logos.png#v1)